SurrogateInc/surrortg-sdk/games/ninswitch/README.md

 To install everything correctly on Raspberry Pi:

 1. First change to the ninswitch directory with `cd games/ninswitch`
-2. Install the Python requirements by running `sudo pip3 install -r requiremets.txt`
+2. Install the Python requirements by running `sudo pip3 install -r requirements.txt`
 3. Run the setup script with `sudo ./setup.sh`
 4. Use `sudo nano /boot/config.txt` to add `dtoverlay=disable-bt` as the last line of config.txt.
 Then save and exit.